GodsScion/Auto_job_applier_linkedIn/README.md

 Click on above image to watch the demo or use this link https://youtu.be/gMbB1fWZDHw

-## Feature List (I'm yet to complete the documentation, I'm adding in more features)
+## Feature List (I'm yet to complete the documentation, I'm adding in more features, still in development)

 **General Features:**